nicojourdain/misomip2/README.md

 conda install dask pyproj gsw
 ```

-Then, to enable the import of misomip2 functions from anywhere, do:
+Then, to clone the misomip2 package and enable the import of misomip2 functions from anywhere, do:

 ```bash
 export MYPACK=/User/wmunk/MY_PACKAGES # to be adapted